-The Food department has two teachers, Mrs Ruth (Head of Department) and Mrs Warren, who are supported by a dedicated technician, Mrs Harrington.
+The Food department has two teachers, Mrs Ruth (Head of Department) and Miss Caruana, who are supported by a dedicated technician, Mrs Nattrass.

 Learning how to cook is a crucial life skill.
+Food and Nutrition is not just about cooking however, so students are taught theory alongside practical skills to ensure a rounded curriculum.
 We hope to inspire a lifelong interest in food and healthy eating, and to equip students with the skills they need to feed themselves and others throughout their life.
 Students learn a wide range of practical skills and develop their confidence to cook independently.
-Students also take part in practical investigations to explore scientifically what is happening during food preparation and cooking.

 Students will develop their sensory analysis skills to become proficient in accurately describing taste, texture and smell.
 Students will also research, choose and adapt their own recipes using their sensory knowledge.

 Students will learn about the relationship between food, nutrition and health.
 They will study the function and sources of different nutrients, the benefits of a healthy balanced diet and the consequences of poor nutrition.
 Students will cover the up to date government guidelines for health.

 Students will explore food provenance to understand the source, seasonality and characteristics of a range of ingredients.
 Students will explore the reasons behind the food we choose to eat.
 Students will consider how economic, ethical, environmental and socio-cultural factors influence food availability and choice.

 Students will learn about the food science involved in cooking and will carry out practical investigations to be able to see this in action.
 Students will consider the functional properties of food ingredients and will learn how ingredients and processes interact to produce the food we eat.

 FOOD AND NUTRITION

 In year 7, students have three lessons every two weeks for half of the year, with the rest of the year spent in Design & Technology.
 In year 8 and 9 students have one lesson per week all year.